"There

 Tiger

-brings a washcloth with some ice and places the cold
+brings a washcloth with some ice and places the cold pack lopsidedly

-pack lopsidedly on the birthday boy’s imaginary
+on the birthday boy’s imaginary bruise.

 “Nice